Kuolema tekee taiteilijan

-"Kuolema tekee taiteilijan" is Finnish and means "Death Makes an Artist" in English.
-During the end credits on A Day Before Tomorrow, the orchestral/instrumental version of "Kuolema Tekee Taiteilijan" is audible.
+While the lyrics to most of Nightwish's songs are in English, "Kuolema Tekee Taiteilijan" is sung in Finnish.
+The title translates to "Death Makes an Artist" in English.
+During the end credits of Nightwish's concert film A Day Before Tomorrow, an orchestral, instrumental version of "Kuolema Tekee Taiteilijan" plays.

 Former Nightwish singer Anette Olzon performed the song at Stockholms Kulturfestival with the backing of an orchestra, and without the band, despite not speaking Finnish fluently.